kevinseq1/htb-write-ups/Linux/Redeemer.md

 # TL;DR

-- We connect to the redis server running on the target maching, enumerate the database and retrieve the flag,
+- We connect to the redis server running on the target maching, enumerate the database and retrieve the flag.

 # Enumeration